What Is Index Averaging?

 How Does Index Averaging Work With Different Contract Designs?

 Index averaging affects annuity contracts in different ways depending on the contract design.
-Of the various interest crediting methods for indexed annuities, the most common are annual reset, point-to-point and high-water mark.
+Of the various interest crediting methods for fixed index annuities, the most common are annual reset, point-to-point and high-water mark.

 It is important to review the contract design and crediting method for your index annuity to ensure that interest earned will not be based on the underlying index’s lowest point.